Lumucro/codesamples/README.md

-# codesamples
+# Code Samples
-Code samples of some work I have done, in various languages
+Code samples of some work I have done

+Squawker: C#
+Vlondren: Gmod Lua